Gensokyo-Reimagined/Gensokyo-Reimagined-Web/README.md

 ```

+Then ping Taiyou in [translations](https://discord.com/channels/1013224109473284126/1146842530114179163) or whatever is called Website Developer, which will theoretically add the languages you need to add in weblate (sorry, we can't do that automatically for now).

-Then go to crowdin and add the appropriate language
+Then go to weblate and add the appropriate language

 ## Known problem ✏️